-20. (1) The Minister shall issue to a warden a Authority of wardens. certificate of authority authorising the warden to do all things which he is required or authorised to do by the provisions of this Act and the regulations, and all courts and persons acting judicially shall take judicial notice of the certificate and the authority conferred by it.

-(2) A warden who is not a member of the Police Force and who finds a person committing an offence against this Act may, without warrant other than the provisions of this section-
+- 20. (1) The Chief Warden of Fauna shall issue to a warden a certificate of authority authorising the warden to do all things which he is required or authorised to do by the provisions of this Act and the regulations, and all courts and persons acting judicially shall take judicial notice of the certificate and the authority conferred by it. - (2) A warden who is not a member of the Police Force and who finds a person committing an offence against this Act or the regulations or who on reasonable grounds suspects that an offence against this Act or the regulations has been committed or is about to be committed may, without warrant other than the provisions of this section-